Chile: Early history

-Stone tool evidence indicates humans sporadically frequented the Monte Verde valley area as long as 18,500 years ago.
+Stone tool evidence indicates humans sporadically frequented the Monte Verde valley area as far back as 18,500 years ago.
 About 10,000 years ago, migrating Indigenous peoples settled in fertile valleys and coastal areas of what is present-day Chile.
 Settlement sites from very early human habitation include Monte Verde, Cueva del Milodón and the Pali-Aike Crater's lava tube.

-The Incas briefly extended their empire into what is now northern Chile, but the Mapuche (or Araucanians as they were known by the Spaniards) successfully resisted many attempts by the Inca Empire to subjugate them, despite their lack of state organization.
-They fought against the Sapa Inca Tupac Yupanqui and his army.
-The result of the bloody three-day confrontation known as the Battle of the Maule was that the Inca conquest of the territories of Chile ended at the Maule river.
+The Incas briefly extended their empire into what is now northern Chile, but the Mapuche (or "Araucanians", as they were known by the Spaniards) successfully resisted many attempts by the Inca Empire to subjugate them, despite their lack of state organization, fighting against the Sapa Inca Topa Inca Yupanqui and his army; the result of the bloody three-day Battle of the Maule was that the Inca conquest of Chilean territory ended at the Maule river.

+Mapuche

+The Mapuche are the largest Indigenous group in South America, with a population of nearly two million, primarily residing in the Central Valley of Chile, with a smaller population in Argentina.
+They were referred to by Spanish colonizers as Araucanians and historically they were considered one of the three main groups, the Picunche, the Mapuche, and the Huiliche, which today all identify as Mapuche.
+Before European contact, Mapuche society consisted mainly of scattered farming villages which were primarily led by a chief whose authority was limited to his own village.
+The Mapuche are notable for their long and determined resistance to foreign domination resisting both the Incan empire and Spanish colonial forces.
+During the 16th century, the Mapuche reorganized made alliances, and formed a resistance against the Spanish and later Chilean expansion.
+They maintained a level of autonomy until the late 19th century when Chile subdued their territory.
+Despite colonization and loss, the Mapuche have retained many aspects of their culture, identity, and tradition to this day.